benzookapi/shopify-barebone-theme-sample/README.md

 4. If you're asked to login, follow the steps and copy and paste the two URLs shown for theme editor and storefront to your browser URL box.

 # How to install
-The steps above are for development mode, if you install the theme to your store, run [shopify theme push --unpublished](https://shopify.dev/docs/themes/tools/cli/commands#push)
+The steps above are for development mode that gets terminated once you stop the running, if you install the theme to your store permanently, run [shopify theme push --unpublished](https://shopify.dev/docs/themes/tools/cli/commands#push) to create a new theme named by you in your store.

 # Sample list